Cookies setting

 Afterward, by expanding the Magento 2 Varnish Configuration and entering the following details, you can enable advanced options.

 • Determine the IP or Host that is allowed to delete the Varnish Cache in the “Access list”.
-Then, please add your domain name of the application in this field.
+Then, please add the domain name of the application in this field.

 • Determine the Backend Host.

-• Define the Grace period to know the time Varnish servers stale content suppose the backend is not responding.
+• Define the grace period to know the time when Varnish servers stale content.
+Suppose the backend is not responding.

 Finally, please click on the Save Config button if you are done.
-Another way to enable Magento 2 Varnish, you can do it through the command line interface via SSH.
+Another way to enable Magento 2 Varnish is through the command line interface via SSH.
 If doing this way, please use the following commands:

 bin/magento